-Fado is Portuguese folk music about “saudade,” the deep longing you feel in your soul when far from home and your loved ones.
+New York Fado is Portuguese folk music about “saudade,” the deep longing you feel in your soul when far from home and your loved ones.

 Fado was a folk music that almost died.
 It was once considered the old-fashioned music of your grandparents.
 Some of the instruments on which it is played are almost medieval.